iamthewit/stock-exchange/README.md

 - The Application layer contains our "use-cases" or what our application does.
 - The Infrastructure layer is responsible for interaction with 3rd parties e.g end users via HTTP or CLI, database repositories, 3rd party APIs

-Hexagonal architecture is called as such because there are multiple interfaces on the outside edges of a hexagon that can interact with 3rd parties (it doesn't mean there are only and always 6 interfaces).
-Another name for hexagonal architecture is Ports and Adaptors - the interfaces are the ports for which adaptors can be written.
+Hexagonal architecture is also referred to as Ports and Adapters.
+Each side of the hexagon represent a port (an interface).
+The area outside a port is where you write add your adapters (concrete implementations).
+Just because a hexagon has six sides does not mean you are restricted to siz ports.

+See here for a more detailed explanation of hexagonal architecture: https://blog.octo.com/en/hexagonal-architecture-three-principles-and-an-implementation-example/

 ### CQRS (Command Query Responsibility Separation)

+TODO

 ### Event Sourcing

+TODO

 ## Docker Container